ncke/fractals/README.md

 **Figure 6.** Using the box-test to improve plotting efficiency.

-The box test is implemented in the `Box` module.
+The box test is implemented by the `Box` module.
 As a further optimisation, the four corners of the box are tested first.
 If the corners pass, then each of the edges is tested in full.
-This approach serves to disqualify a box sooner.
+This approach usually serves to disqualify a box sooner.
+Having mentioned the shader, it's time to look at how we can assign colours to points outside the set.

 ## Shading.

 ## Improving the shader.

-## Examples.
+## A Mandelbrot galaxy.

 ## References.